andymathieson/gigabyte-z390-aorus-pro-wifi-hackintosh/README.md

 sudo /Applications/Install\ macOS\ Mojave.app/Contents/Resources/createinstallmedia --volume /Volumes/INSTALLER
 ```
 7. Enter your password / confirm erasing of disk and then wait around half an hour.
+8. Download Clover and open.
+9. IMPORTANT!
+Don't install on your HARD DRIVE!
+Continue up until 'Change install location' and select 'Install macOS USB'
+9. Click 'Customise'.
+Be sure that 'Clover UEFI booting only' and 'Install Clover in the ESP' are checked.
+11. Check
+  ApfsDriverLoader
+  AptioMemoryFix
+  VboxHfs
+ 12. Download and open Clover configurator from https://mackie100projects.altervista.org/download/ccg/
+ 13. On desktop, goto EFI Drive > EFI > CLOVER > right click config.plist and open in CCR
+ 14. Click Kexts Installer and in top right dropdown select other.
+ 15. Click Lilu, WhateverGreen, FakeSMC and download.
+Check the Sensors only when asked.
+NOT HWMonitor.
+ 16. Delete config.plist from EFI
+ 17. Go here for sample config.plist https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/clover-setup
+ 18. Select Coffee Lake, Scroll to absolute boottom and click on 'sample config.plist here' and copy.
+ 19. Paste into TextEdit and make plain text.
+Save as config.plist and move to EFI > CLOVER folder.
+Right click and open in CCR